 This is where the game clock starts.
 Everything you do after can be used against you, hinder your case, or advance it.
 The same goes for the other party.
 Ideally, this is why it is best to have legal help early on to make sure you do not do anything that ties your or the attorney's hands.

-Summary Divorce: Here the spouses have no children, minimal assets, and if any debt.
+Summary Divorce: Here, the spouses have no children, minimal assets, and any debt.
 Usually very simple, quick, and easy to have this done- minus the 6 month waiting period.

 Default Divorce: This is usually the one most spouses pray for.
 The filing party is granted a divorce by default.
 This is where the other party is nowhere to be found, or they simply choose to ignore the case and not respond or participate.

-Arbitrated Divorce: This process is easily explained as rent a judge.
-This is not a way to "buy the judge”, but rather this method is efficient in expediting the process to have a trial at the ready on hand, and keep the matter more private.
+Arbitrated Divorce: This process is easily explained as renting a judge.
+This is not a way to "buy the judge," but rather, this method is efficient in expediting the process to have a trial at the ready on hand and keep the matter more private.

 Contested Divorce: A contested divorce is the type of divorce we all grow up to fear.
 These are the divorces dramatically exploited in Hollywood.
-Here both attorneys fight on behalf of the clients, and battle it out at trial.
-Generally, the attorneys are civil and try to negotiate and settle many smaller matters to reduce the trial length or even having one at all, but the parties are the ones calling the shots.
-This is the type of divorce that most people have staring off if they are not reasonable or considerate.
-Here, it is imperative that you remember, everyone in your family and involved is adversely affected.
+Here both attorneys fight on behalf of the clients and battle it out at trial.
+Generally, the attorneys are civil and try to negotiate and settle many smaller matters to reduce the trial length or even have one at all, but the parties are the ones calling the shots.
+This is the type of divorce that most people have starting off if they are not reasonable or considerate.
+Here, it is imperative that you remember that everyone in your family and involved is adversely affected.

-Divorces do not only involve your spousal support, children, and assets, most people forget they affect your debts.
-That's right, your credit will be affected by the divorce if you do not handle it correctly.
-Furthermore, a marriage is a fiduciary duty between the parties and they have a duty to inform the other parties of any purchase, bank accounts, and other related items.
+Divorces do not only involve your spousal support, children, and assets; most people forget they affect your debts.
+That's right; your credit will be affected by the divorce if you do not handle it correctly.
+Furthermore, a marriage is a fiduciary duty between the parties, and they have a duty to inform the other parties of any purchase, bank accounts, and other related items.
 This is important to note because this can either help or hinder your case.
-You not disclosing any accounts can cause you trouble, or your spouse doing this will hinder them.
+Not disclosing any accounts can cause you trouble, or your spouse doing this will hinder them.

 Spousal support is determined by the section of the family code §4320.
 These include :

 A huge part of divorce is the children.
-When there are children involved, your divorce expands threefold and now includes child support, child custody, and visitation, and in some cases paternity if a party raises issues on it.
+When there are children involved, your divorce expands threefold and now includes child support, child custody & visitation, and in some cases, paternity if a party raises issues on it.
 These child issues can be elaborated on under the custody page.

-If you are truly looking for a Costa Mesa divorce attorney who will mediate, whenever possible, and will use the court to make determinations when mediation falls short, feel free to contact Jos FAMILY LAW.
+If you are truly looking for a Costa Mesa divorce attorney who will mediate whenever possible and will use the court to make determinations when mediation falls short, feel free to contact Jos FAMILY LAW.
 We will help you make the transition into your new life as seamless as possible.
 You may reach us at (714) 733-7066 or via email at email@example.com.
-We look forward to discussing your Dissolution matter with you and helping you find the solution that best fits your needs and desires.
+We look forward to discussing your Dissolution matter with you and helping you find the solution that best fits your needs an